Quick Rankings: Best Sites to List a Room for Rent

 Yes.
 Facebook Marketplace lets you list rooms for free with massive reach.
 The downsides are significant: rampant rental fraud, no compatibility features, and your full Facebook profile is exposed to everyone who contacts you.
 There is no way to screen for lifestyle compatibility with potential housemates.

 Apartments.com charges approximately $349 for a 30-day listing.
 That pricing is designed for apartment complexes, not individual room rentals.
-For a single room, CoHabby at $1.99 to $9.99 per month or free platforms like Craigslist are far more cost-effective.
+For a single room, CoHabby at $2.99/mo or free platforms like Craigslist are far more cost-effective.

-CoHabby is the only major room listing site that matches landlords with tenants based on lifestyle compatibility.
-Users answer 40+ questions about sleep schedules, cleanliness, noise tolerance, guest preferences, and more.
+CoHabby adds a versioned compatibility heuristic to room listings.
+Users answer profile and quiz questions about sleep schedules, cleanliness, noise tolerance, guest preferences, and more.
 Each applicant comes with a synergy score so you know how well they match before you message them.

 On Craigslist and Facebook, screening is entirely manual.
 You have to interview every prospect yourself.
 CoHabby automates the first layer of screening through its lifestyle compatibility quiz.
-You see a synergy score for each applicant, so you can prioritize conversations with housemates whose living habits actually align with yours before investing time in meetups.
+Eligible applicants can receive a Synergy Score once both profiles have enough answered data, helping you prioritize which conversations to start before meetups.

 SpareRoom is the dominant room listing site in the UK, but its US coverage is thin outside a few major cities.
 Listing is free with optional paid boosts.
 There is no compatibility matching.
 In the US, CoHabby and Craigslist are stronger options for room listings.

 Yes.
-The best strategy is to use CoHabby for quality, compatibility-matched leads and Craigslist or Facebook Marketplace for volume.
+One strategy is to use CoHabby for compatibility context and Craigslist or Facebook Marketplace for volume.
 Each platform attracts different audiences.
 Listing on two or three room listing sites simultaneously maximizes your reach while giving you the best chance of finding a compatible housemate.

 On high-volume platforms like Craigslist, you may get responses within hours, but most will be low quality or spam.
-On compatibility-focused platforms like CoHabby, responses take longer but come from pre-screened housemates whose lifestyles align with yours.
+On compatibility-focused platforms like CoHabby, responses take longer but come from people whose stated preferences you can compare.
 On average, finding a good-fit roommate takes one to three weeks when listing on multiple platforms simultaneously.